itstheguy4873/Astra-Test/README.md

 # Building

 You can build Astra with [PyInstaller.](https://pyinstaller.org/en/stable/)\
-I haven't tested cx-freeze, and do not plan to.
+I haven't tested cx-freeze, and don't plan to.

 If your antivirus software flags Astra as malicious, you should act with caution as any features here are not guaranteed to work as intended.